Miracle Mum, Leeanne shares her daughter, Isla's story.

 At 35 weeks Isla's apnoeas had slowed and she was well enough to be transferred to Tweed Heads Hospital.
 After 73 days Isla came home on her due date weighing 2.8kg.

 Isla had a pretty normal NICU/SCN journey for a baby of this gestation and size.
-She endured food intolerances, a brain bleed, ROP, blood in her stomach, sepsis, constant low haemoglobin (somehow just avoiding a transfusion), distended tummy (constant fear of NEC), refusal of breastfeeding and bottle feeding (still struggling on the day we left, but improved after a couple of weeks at home), apnoeas, constant brady’s and desats up until 38 weeks and a heart murmur (fear of PDA - ended up an innocent heart murmur).
+She endured food intolerances, a brain bleed, ROP, blood in her stomach, jaundice, constant low haemoglobin (somehow just avoiding a transfusion), distended tummy (constant fear of NEC), refusal of breastfeeding and bottle feeding (still struggling on the day we left, but improved after a couple of weeks at home), apnoeas, constant brady’s and desats up until 38 weeks and a heart murmur (fear of PDA - ended up an innocent heart murmur).
 Isla was on CPAP for two weeks and had a two day break before going on high flow for two weeks.

 I am forever grateful for all the health care Isla and I received.
 The doctors and nurses were all so amazing and became like family.
 Having a premature baby is hard to understand until you have gone through it.
 I thought because I’d done the journey before I would be fine but the reality is it is still just as stressful leaving your baby behind and going on the roller coaster ride for the next couple of months.
 I also had the added issue of COVID restrictions and crossing the border everyday.
 I was fortunate my mum flew in and stayed for three months to look after Emma so I could focus on Isla, but I still found it hard to balance my time between my two girls.
 I appreciated all the support and well wishes from all of our family and friends.